entando/entando-docs/vuepress/docs/next/docs/consume/high-avail-application.md

 The Redis cache is not deployed by the Entando Operator and must be managed by a DevOps team member or Kubernetes cluster administrator.

-Check out the [High Availability on Entando tutorial](../../tutorials/consume/high-avail-tutorial.md#configuring-and-deploying-with-redis) for more information and step-by-step instructions to use a Redis cache in an Entando Application.
+Check out the [High Availability on Entando tutorial](../../tutorials/consume/high-availability.md#clustering) for more information and step-by-step instructions to use a Redis cache in an Entando Application.

-Checkout this alternate project with [Redis deployed as a Sentinel configuration](https://github.com/entando-ps/redis-sentinel) to manage the cache.

 ## Performance